realworldocaml/book/en/prologue.md

   understanding the concepts and examples is important.
 This part opens up with a guided tour to give you a quick overview of the language.
 It then moves onto modules, functors and objects, which may take some time to digest.
-It is persevering, however: even though these concepts may be difficult at first, they will put you in good stead when switching to other modern languages, many of which have drawn inspiration from ML.
+It is worth persevering, however: even though these concepts may be difficult at first, they will put you in good stead when switching to other modern languages, many of which have drawn inspiration from ML.